 Government Code Section 54956.7

 (Check if applicable) LICENSE/PERMIT DETERMINATION

 Applicant(s):

-Applicant(s):

 Government Code Section 54956.75

 (Check if applicable) AUDIT BY BUREAU OF STATE AUDITS

-applicable)

 Government Code Section 54956.8

-(Check if CONFERENCE WITH REAL PROPERTY NEGOTIATORS
+(Check if applicable) CONFERENCE WITH REAL PROPERTY NEGOTIATORS

-applicable) Property:
+Property:

 (Specify street address or, if no address, the parcel number or other unique reference of the real property under negotiation)

 Agency Negotiator:

 (Specify names of negotiators attending the closed session) (If circumstances necessitate the absence of a specified negotiator, an agent or designee may participate in place of the absent negotiator so long as the name of the agent or designee is announced at an open session held prior to the closed session.)

-Negotiating
+Negotiating Parties:

-Parties: (Specify name of party [not agent])
+(Specify name of party [not agent])

 Under Negotiation:

 (Specify whether instruction to negotiator will concern price, terms of payment or both)

 Government Code Section 54956.81 (Check if applicable) MEETING TO CONSIDER THE PURCHASE OR SALE OF PENSION FUND INVESTMENTS Funds Under Consideration:(Identify specific funds under consideration) The legislature does not provide safe harbor language for this closed session item.
-This text is provided based upon an extrapolation of the statute and equivalent safe harbor language for other closed sessions. [] Government Code Section 54956.9(a) (Check if CONFERENCE WITH LEGAL COUNSEL - EXISTING LITIGATION applicable) Name of Case: (Specify by reference to claimant's name, names of parties, case or claim numbers) Government Code Section 54956.9(a) (Check if CONFERENCE WITH LEGAL COUNSEL - EXISTING LITIGATION applicable) Case Name Unspecified: (check one) Disclosure would jeopardize service of process Disclosure would jeopardize existing settlement negotiations
+This text is provided based upon an extrapolation of the statute and equivalent safe harbor language for other closed sessions.
+(Check if applicable) Government Code Section 54956.9(a) CONFERENCE WITH LEGAL COUNSEL - EXISTING LITIGATION Name of Case: Government Code Section 54956.9(a) (Check if applicable) CONFERENCE WITH LEGAL COUNSEL - EXISTING LITIGATION Case Name Unspecified: (check one) Disclosure would jeopardize service of process Disclosure would jeopardize existing settlement negotiations

 Government Code Section 54956.9(b)

 (Check if applicable) CONFERENCE WITH LEGAL COUNSEL - ANTICIPATED LITIGATION

-Significant Exposure to Litigation: (Specify number of potential cases)
+Significant Exposure to Litigation:

 (In addition to the information noticed above, the agency may be required to provide additional information on the agenda or in an oral statement prior to the closed session pursuant to subparagraphs (B) to (E), inclusive, of paragraph (3) of subdivision (b) of Section 54956.9.)

 Government Code Section 54956.9(c)

 (Check if applicable) CONFERENCE WITH LEGAL COUNSEL - ANTICIPATED LITIGATION

 Deciding whether to Initiate Litigation:

-(Specify number of potential cases)

 Government Code Section 54956.95

 (Check if LIABILITY CLAIMS

 applicable) Claimant:(Specify name unless unspecified pursuant to Section 54961)

-Agency Claimed Against:
+Agency Claimed

-(Specify name)
+Against: (Specify name)

-Government Code Section 54956.96

-(Check if applicable) CONFERENCE INVOLVING A JOINT POWERS AGENCY (Specify name of JPA)

-Discussion Will Concern:

-(Specify closed session description used by the JPA.)

-Name of Local Agency

-Representative on JPA Board:

-(Specify name.)

-Additional Information:

-(List the names of agencies or titles of

-representatives attending the closed session as consultants or other representatives.)

-consultains of other representatives.)

-Government Code Section 54957

-(Check if PUBLIC EMPLOYEE APPOINTMENT/EMPLOYMENT

-applicable) Title:

-(Specify description of position to be filled)

-Government Code Section 54957

-(Check if PUBLIC EMPLOYEE PERFORMANCE EVALUATION

-applicable) Title:

-(Specify position title of employee being reviewed)

-Government Code Section 54957

-(Check if PUBLIC EMPLOYEE DISCIPLINE/DISMISSAL/

-applicable) RELEASE/COMPLAINT
+Government Code Section 54956.96 (Check if applicable) CONFERENCE INVOLVING A JOINT POWERS AGENCY (Specify name of JPA) Discussion Will Concern:(Specify closed session description used by the JPA.)
+Name of Local Agency Representative on JPA Board:(Specify name.)
+Additional Information: (Check if applicable) Government Code Section 54957 PUBLIC EMPLOYEE APPOINTMENT/EMPLOYMENT Title: (Specify description of position to be filled) (Check if applicable) Government Code Section 54957 PUBLIC EMPLOYEE PERFORMANCE EVALUATION Title: (Check if applicable) Government Code Section 54957 PUBLIC EMPLOYEE DISCIPLINE/DISMISSAL/ RELEASE/COMPLAINT